-Full-Time Employees (Hourly) work a regular workweek (usually 40 hours) and are eligible for our fringe benefits package as described in the applicable benefit plan documents.
+Full-Time Employees (Hourly) work a regular workweek (usually 32+ hours) and are eligible for our fringe benefits package as described in the applicable benefit plan documents.

-Full-Time Employees (Salaried) work a regular workweek (usually 50 hours) and are eligible for our fringe benefits package as described in the applicable benefit plan documents.
+Full-Time Employees (Salaried) work a regular workweek (usually 50 hours at 10 hrs/day basis) and are eligible for our fringe benefits package as described in the applicable benefit plan documents.